linzhangUCA/3421tpl-motor_test/README.md

 Work in [diff_driver.py](diff_driver.py).
 Develop a `DiffDriver` class by inheriting `DualMotorDriver` class.

-1. Import correct module and inherit the `DualMotorDriver` class
+1. Import correct module and inherit the `DualMotorDriver` class.
 2. Introduce the following four methods/functions to the `DiffDriver` class and achieve the requested behavior.
    - `left_forward()`: drives mobile base forward and leaning left.
    - `right_forward()`: drives mobile base forward and leaning right.